 Hillcrest Hospital (near downtown San Diego) is a level one trauma center and is where you will take in-house trauma call.
 Rady Children's Hospital (the largest children's hospital in California) is where you will train in pediatric anestheisa and is roughly 15 minutes from the La Jolla and Hillcrest campuses.
 All of these hospitals are UCSD hospitals with UCSD faculty that rotate between them.
-Lastly, five minutes from Jacob's Medical Center is the
+Lastly, three minutes from Jacob's Medical Center is the

 San Diego VA Hospital where you will train in both general and cardiothoracic anesthesia under the supervision of UCSD faculty.

 What is the role of CRNAs at UCSD?